 - In the “Comments” section at the bottom of this blog, please leave your name, the URL of your blog, and the movie you are choosing to blog about.
 Below are banners you can use to promote your blog entry.
 Please choose a banner, display it on your blog, and link it back to this blog.

 - The blogathon will take place from Fri., Oct.
-25, through Sun., Oct.
-27, 2019.
+4, through Sun., Oct.
+6, 2019.
 When the opening date of the blogathon arrives, leave a comment here with a link to your post, and I will display it in the list of entries (which I will continually update to the beginning of the ‘thon, so keep checking back!).

 - I will not be assigning particular dates to any blog posts.
 As long as you get your entry in by the end of the day on Oct.
-27, I will be satisfied.
+6, I will be satisfied.
 (That said, the sooner the better!)

-The Midnite Drive-In – “The Man from Space” (1955)
+The Midnite Drive-In – Falling Down (1993)